scalefactory/aws-assume-role/README.md

 [![Code Climate](https://codeclimate.com/github/scalefactory/aws-assume-role/badges/gpa.svg)](https://codeclimate.com/github/scalefactory/aws-assume-role)
 [![Gem Version](https://badge.fury.io/rb/aws_assume_role.svg)](https://badge.fury.io/rb/aws_assume_role)

+This is an open source project published by The Scale Factory.

+We currently consider this project to be hibernating.

+These are projects that we’re no longer prioritising, but which we keep ticking over for the benefit of the few customers we support who still use them.

+:information_source: We’re not regularly patching these projects, or actively watching for issues or PRs.
+We’ll periodically make updates or respond to contributions if one of the team has some spare time to invest.

 aws-assume-role is a utility intended for developer and operator environments who need to use 2FA and role assumption to access AWS services.